Custom Android basics for Clover devices

 Station Pro, Clover Station TerminalLandscapeLockedNo

-By default apps that run on locked orientation Clover devices will orient according to the default orientation, and will not change with the sensed orientation.
+By default, apps that run on locked orientation on Clover devices use the default orientation and do not change with the sensed orientation.
 If you want to support screen rotation or use a different orientation mode, you must call it out explicitly in the manifest using the screenOrientation activity attribute.

 <activity name="..."